AngelAlvarado/data/README.md

 #### Goal in my code

 On early commits and master branch of this program I was using the incorrect approach to solve the problem.
 Which was very very slow.
 I ended up refreshing my knowledge on lists, stacks, queues, trees and graphs.
-So far only feature 1 is solved.
+So far only feature 1 is solved

 A graph (which was very obvious I had to use in the first place :/) will let me search for relationships at nth-degree with the best performance.

 The best case scenario is the use of graphs and an algorithm like: [Dijstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 One of my thoughts was to use a python library [Network](https://networkx.github.io/index.html).
 But, instead I started implementing my graph and applying grapsh since it's what it's going be evaluated the most.

+@todo add more test cases.

 ## Understanding requirements
 My Notes about requirements: